argos-ci/jest-puppeteer/README.md

 ### Configure Puppeteer

 Jest Puppeteer automatically detects the best config to start Puppeteer but sometimes you may need to specify custom options.
-All Puppeteer [launch](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions) or [connect](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) options can be specified in `jest-puppeteer.config.js` at the root of the project.
-Since it is JavaScript, you can use all the stuff you need, including environment.

 To run Puppeteer on Firefox, you can set the `launch.product` property to `firefox`.
 By default, the value is `chrome` which will use Puppeteer on Chromium.